Corey Bailey

 that are not all the same sample rate or bit depth.
 This often happens in the

-everyone tries to maintain the same specifications for a given project.
+why everyone tries to maintain the same specifications for a given project.

 Word Clock (also known as Sample Clock)

-Digital audio is created by taking a "sample" of an analog signal on a periodic
+Digital audio is created by taking a sample of an analog signal on a periodic

 basis, say 48000 times per second (the "Sample Rate").
 A dedicated clock, the

-"sample clock," ticks at that rate, and, every time it does, a new sample is
+“sample clock” ticks at that rate, and, every time it does, a new sample is

 them in order to stream the data accurately enough to convert the signal to

-analog audio or video.
+analog audio and/or video.

 Whenever you connect two digital audio or video devices together in order to